drobin04/Dashboardify/to-do.md

 # To-Do

+* Ability to change existing user's password
+* Ability to reset a lost password - Send a random password via email that they can log in with so they can then change their PW.

 * Email Config on setup page
 Now have Functioning code for mailing a Confirmation Code.
 Future work needs to be done to alter the workflow for registration,